Fox Hill Prison

 Fox Hill Prison is the only prison in the Bahamas.
 Located in Nassau, the capital, it is operated by the Bahamas Department of Correctional Services.
 Fox Hill Prison has minimum, medium, and maximum security facilities for male prisoners.
-It also has one block for female prisoners as well as a medical block.
+It also has one block for female prisoners, as well as a medical block.

 History

 The prison was established at its current location in Fox Hill, Bahamas, in March 1952.
 It was originally named Her Majesty's Prisons, a name shared with other prisons in the former British Empire.
 On August 11, 2014, its name was changed to the Bahamas Department of Correctional Services.

 Fox Hill Prison was not the first prison in the Bahamas.
-The earliest record of a prison in what is now the Bahamas was in the 1600s.
+The earliest record of a prison in what is now the Bahamas was from the 1600s.
 Former prisons in Nassau now house the Nassau Public Library and the Royal Bahamas Police Force headquarters.